Opinion: England are underdogs on home soil so it's imperative to find a bit of Pakistan to prevail

 That Stokes and Roy were derisively clapping in the direction of the rival fans during a team huddle soon after only reaffirmed the assertion that England have a culture of individualism and Morgan needed to nip it in the bud because it was detracting from the collective cause.

-Dare I say it, the Poms are capable of straying on to the Lord of the Flies type of culture Australia were breeding in if they don't put their egos in check.
+Dare I say it, if they don't get their egos in check, the Poms are capable of straying into the Lord of the Flies culture Australia had developed.

 Despite 11 consecutive defeats before that emphatic victory, Pakistan pride themselves in a sense of parochialism England must yearn for.

-Morgan and his men must, surely, have recognised by now that teams such as India, Pakistan, West Indies and, to an extent, Bangladesh and Sri Lanka have a devoted fan base in Britain due to the host nation's imperial history.
+Morgan and his men must, surely, recognise that teams such as India, Pakistan, West Indies and, to an extent, Bangladesh and Sri Lanka have a devoted fan base in Britain due to the host nation's imperial history.
 The England cricketers must feel like the Kiwis — underdogs on their own turf — when Tonga steamrolled them during the Rugby League World Cup test in front of a sea of red supporters who had invaded Waikato Stadium in Hamilton in 2017.

 Just as some teams go into the Rugby World Cup with mediocre records to cause upsets, nations in the ICC World Cup simply lift their games rather than dwell on meaningless statistics.

-Pakistan, for argument's sake, are bona fide mercenaries in cricket due to the ban imposed on them in hosting games on their home soil after the terrorist attack on the Sri Lanka team bus in 2009 although minnows Zimbabwe have toured there early this year.
+Pakistan, for argument's sake, are bona fide mercenaries in cricket due to the ban imposed on them in hosting games on their home soil after the terrorist attack on the Sri Lanka team bus in 2009, although minnows Zimbabwe toured there early this year.

 When push comes to shove, the Pakistanis have developed a mental fortitude of tenacious tourists capable of adapting on myriad platforms.